-If a trademark owner wishes to renew his registration, after the previous registration period has been expired or will expire soon, the owner has to apply for renewal and pay the renewal fee(s) within a period of six months prior to the expiration of the running period of protection.
+If a trademark owner wishes to renew his registration, after the previous registration period of ten years has been expired or will expire soon, the owner has to apply for renewal and pay the renewal fee(s) within a period of six months prior to the expiration of the running period of protection.
 Renewal may still be applied for and the required renewal fee(s) be paid during a grace period of six months after expiration of the registration period, provided that an extra fee is due for payment of the renewal fee(s) during the grace period.
 The renewal period runs from six months before until six months after the date of expiration.

-The requirements for renewal are:
+The requirements for renewal are as follows:

-- 1. an application on a prescribed form, signed by the applicant or agent, shall contain: - a. the full name and address of the owner of the registration; - b. the name and address of the agent; - c.if the list of goods and services has been limited since the last publication, mentioning the goods and/or services for which the registration must be renewed, as far as possible, in the terms of the alphabetical list appertaining to the Nice International Classification and, at all events, grouped according to the classes and in the order of sequence of the classes of the Nice International Classification; and - d. the number and date of the last registration.

-- 2. renewal representations of the trademark, in principle, are to be filed only if deemed necessary by the BOIP: and - 3. evidence of payment of the renewal fee and of the additional class (above the third class) fees due (if any).
+- 1. an application on a prescribed form, signed by the applicant or agent, shall contain: - a. the full name and address of the owner of the registration; - b. the name and address of the agent; - c. if the list of goods and services has been limited since the last publication, mentioning the goods and/or services for which the registration must be renewed, as far as possible, in the terms of the alphabetical list appertaining to the Nice International Classification and, at all events, grouped according to the classes and in the order of sequence of the classes of the International Classification; and d. the number and date of the last registration. - 2. a power of attorney, signed by the applicant for renewal (without legalization or notarization).
+If the applicant for renewal is a corporate entity, the name and capacity of the signatory must be mentioned below his signature.
+If a general power of attorney already has been filed that is still valid, the applicant/agent may refer to that general power of attorney when filing the renewal application; - 3. representations of the trademark, in principle, are to be filed only if it was deemed necessary by the Director of the BIP in case of: - a. figurative trademarks; - b. trademarks comprising particular typographical characters; - c. trademarks executed in a special form of writing; - d. trademarks in color(s); and - e. three-dimensional trademarks (shape marks).